-III.
-Dual-Sport Policy: Lexington School District seeks to provide quality co-curricular athletic opportunities for its students.
-Some students have talents and abilities which they desire to contribute to more than one team in a particular athletic season and both of these teams can

-A. STUDENTS PARTICIPATION IN DUAL-SPORT ACTIVITIES DURING THE SAME SEASON

-Students are allowed to participate in two co-curricular sport activities during the same season.
+- Dual-Sport Policy: Lexington School District seeks to provide quality co-curricular athletic opportunities for its students.
+Some students have talents and abilities which they desire to contribute to more than one team in a particular athletic season and both of these teams can benefit.
+Some activities may struggle with low numbers; this may boost participation in those sports. - A. STUDENTS PARTICIPATION IN DUAL-SPORT ACTIVITIES DURING THE SAME SEASON: Students are allowed to participate in two co-curricular sport activities during the same season.
 Students wishing to participate in two sports during the same season will need to obtain a request form from the athletic director and follow the guidelines set forth by the athletic department involving dual sport participation.